cdklabs/awscdk-asset-kubectl/CONTRIBUTING.md

 7. Run `yarn build` to ensure everything builds correctly.
 8. Commit to your fork and submit a pull request to the repository, _ensuring that you are targeting the correct `kubectl-vY/main` branch_.
 9. A maintainer will review your contribution from there!
+10. ⚠️ IMPORTANT ⚠️ The maintainer should go into the repository settings and update the default branch to the new, latest version.

 ## Backporting changes to branches with different Kubectl versions
 This repository consists of multiple branches, with each branch corresponding to a specific Kubectl version.